What do we need in an accessible voting machine?

 Voters must be able to cast their votes at any time.
 A review function must be available, and the voter must have the opportunity to decide whether to listen to the review or cast their vote immediately.
 During the review process, it should be possible to move freely between contests and to have the chance to change a previous selection.
 In addition, blind voters should retain the possibility of obtaining the assistance of a sighted reader at any time during the voting process.

 If no user input is provided to the voting terminal for more than twenty seconds, an instruction should be given regarding the choice to be made.
 The system should not move on to another selection or action until an item is completed.
 If a voter does not take any action for several minutes, the machine should indicate that the voting process is about to terminate with no ballot cast.
 This protects against someone else voting in place of the present voter.

 Other than the lack of vision, blind voters have the same capabilities as sighted voters.
 If a machine is in demonstration mode it should announce this fact.
 Otherwise no special message is needed.

-The following criteria are preferred by a cross section of potential blind voters.
+The following criteria are preferred by a cross section of blind and low-vision voters.